What do Seventh-day Adventists Believe about the Remnant?

 After depicting Satan’s attacks on the church, the Bible then talks about his continued assault on a special group of people who arise in the end—the remnant.

-“And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ” (Revelation 12:17, NKJV).
+“And the dragon was enraged with the woman, and he went to make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ” (Revelation 12:17, NKJV).

 Here, we see a direct reference to the end-time remnant (the word rest here is translated as remnant).

 Who are they?

 The woman is the faithful church.
 And her “offspring” are those later generations that came from her.
 They’re the faithful Christians that existed after the early days of the church.

-In this case though, the verses talk about “the remnant of her seed.”
-That is those who remain after the long centuries of suffering and persecution of the church.
+In this case though, the verses talk about “the rest of her offspring.”
+That is those who remain after the long centuries of suffering and persecution.

 Two distinct traits characterize this remnant.

 They keep the commandments of God.

-Notice, it does not says they keep “most of the commandments of God.”
+Notice, it doesn’t say they “keep most of the commandments of God.”
 Or that they “keep all the commandments of God but ______.”
-It says they keep the commandments of God, all of them, which includes the Seventh-day Sabbath (Exodus 20:1-11).
+It says they keep the commandments of God, all of them (Exodus 20:1–11).